AI4Finance-Foundation/FinRL-Meta/tutorials/README.md

-**Mission**: provide more than 100 user-friendly demos in notebooks and python.
+**Mission**: provide more than 100 user-friendly demos in both notebooks and python.

-In the python verison, users and developers can debug them locally; however, using notebooks is impossible.
+In the python verison, users and developers can debug them locally; however, it is impossible to use notebooks.

 **Principles of python version**: